Abbylicious/Sit-and-Stand-Reminder/README.md

 A simple app that reminds you to alternate between standing and sitting every 40 and 20 minutes, respectively.

-If you're using Windows 10, right click on the action center on the far-right of the taskbar and turn off focus assist.
-That way the notifications can get through while playing games, one of the best times to have these notifications on your side!
+If you're using Windows 10, you'll have to turn off focus assist while playing games which is one of the best uses for these notifications.
+Got to Settings from the start menu and search focus assist.
+It can be turned off as well as the automatic rules that activate it while playing games.

 Can be added to Windows startup.